hunghvu/mc-sandwich/README.md

 ## Description

 - From TCSS 460 assignment.
-This is a subsandwich restaurant website which has four main pages: Home, menu, Order and Cart page.
+This is a sub sandwich restaurant website which has four main pages: Home, menu, Order and Cart page.
 The frontend is mainly based on Bootstrap.
 - The users can sign in and create a new account to order foods.
-The food options are customizabile and orders will be saved to user account.
+The food options are customizable and orders will be saved to user account.
 - The backend is provided by a Node.js web services, with PostgreSQL as database.
 This backend handles all authentication and order operations.
 - For API documentation: <https://hungvu-mcsandwich.herokuapp.com/api/>